oodebe/oodebe/README.md

 ##How to Install

+* Set The Configuation Variable in conf.js
- Download the Zip from Git Repo and Extract it.
+* Download the Zip from Git Repo and Extract it.

     node index.js